What changes when you take this course:

 Who Isn't it For?

-This is not for parents looking for recipes, meal plans, nutrition guidance, or a step-by-step plan to expand their child's repertoire quickly.
+This is not for parents looking for recipes, meal plans, nutrition guidance, or a step-by-step plan to expand their child's palate.

 It's probably not for you if you just want a quick way to get your child to eat more vegetables.